We started our discussion of the Eight Verses of Mind Training by Langri Tangpa, with the first verse:

 (9a) Should the impulse arise now to seek our own pleasure, we must turn it aside to please others instead;

-And this also gets into the second interpretation of the verse, which is consider ourselves the lowest of all and the others as higher – this is understood as being a servant of others and serving them.
-And so Shantideva says:
+These lines also touch upon the second interpretation of this second verse of Eight Verses of Mind Training, which is to consider ourselves the lowest of all and others as higher.
+The image used for this is being a servant to others and serving them.

 (III.18) May I be…a servant for every embodied being who would want a servant.

-And so, there’s a lot of that, I don’t have all of the quotes here, but how I’m going to use this body to serve others and to help others, Shantideva says that quite a lot as well.
-And so in this sense, see ourselves as the lowest and the others as supreme.
+Shantideva emphasizes this point quite a lot, of how we’re to use this body to serve and help others.
+In this sense, we see ourselves as the lowest and others as supreme.

-It’s not so easy to view oneself as a servant of humanity and the servant of all beings, that “I’m going to use all my talents, my body, and so on, to help others,” but this of course is what we do when we make these offerings.
-Remember, we were making the offerings of concentration, in which we offered all our practices and so on to help others.
-And in doing this, we need to be extremely humble.
-And so Atisha in The Bodhisattva Garland of Gems:
+It’s not so easy to view oneself as a servant of humanity and the servant of all beings.
+It is to think, “I’m going to use all my talents, my body and so on to help others.”
+We do something similar when we make the offerings of concentration, in which we offer all our practices and so on to help others.
+In doing this, we need to be extremely humble.

 (3) Let me make my own failings be known and seek not mistakes in others.
 So, let me keep my own good qualities hidden and make the good qualities of others be known.

-In other words, think less of ourselves.
-If we have faults, let that be known, don’t hide it.
-Don’t speak about the faults of others, and keep our own good qualities hidden in a humble way, and speak more of the good qualities of others.
+In other words, we should think less about ourselves.
+If we have faults, let that be known, don’t hide them.
+Don’t speak about the faults of others, keep our own good qualities hidden in a humble way and speak more of the good qualities of others.

-So when we’re feeling very proud about things, and want to work only for ourselves, then remember the guideline instructions, how samsara goes up and down – we go from a higher position to a lower position, and back again – and the teachings on death and impermanence.
-And so these help us to overcome our pride and arrogance, which is very often behind the self-cherishing, and allows us to have the humility to be able to serve the world.
+When we’re feeling very proud about things and want to work only for ourselves, we need to remember the guideline instructions about how samsara goes up and down.
+Remember, we inevitably go from a higher position to a lower position, and back again.
+Also, we need to bring to mind the teachings on death and impermanence.
+These teachings help us to overcome our pride and arrogance – which are very often behind self-cherishing – allowing us to have the humility to be able to serve the world.

-I forgot which Kadampa Geshe said it, but he said when we study the Dharma, don’t have the mirror of the Dharma facing out; have the mirror of the Dharma facing in, to look at ourselves in terms of the shortcomings and the mistakes and so on, not just face it out, look in.
-But again, not to just reaffirm our low self-esteem, but to give us some realistic idea of what we need to work on.
-So it always has to be tempered by the understanding of Buddha-nature, especially for us Westerners.
+To conclude, I’m reminded of one Kadampa Geshe that said when we study the Dharma, don’t have the mirror of the Dharma facing out; have the mirror of the Dharma facing in, to closely examine our shortcomings, mistakes and so on.
+Don’t just face them outwardly; look within.
+But again, this isn’t about just reaffirming our low self-esteem.
+This process gives us some realistic idea of what we need to work on.
+Looking at our shortcomings always has to be tempered by the understanding of Buddha-nature, especially for us Westerners.